-Spier Arts Trust will hold an exhibition of her work at the Old Wine Cellar from 18 February to 18 April 2023 (Note that the exhibition will be closed from 13-29 March).
+Spier Arts Trust will hold an exhibition of her work at the Old Wine Cellar from 18 February to 18 April 2023.
 Victor’s book, PRINT, DRAWINGS, SMOKE from French publishers Mare et Martin, will also be launched on the opening day of the exhibition.
 Featuring a selection of prints, drawings and smoke drawings, the book documents 40 years of the virtuoso’s career and provides a stylistic analysis of her work.

 About the artist

 Award-winning contemporary artist Diane Victor received her BA Fine Arts Degree from the University of the Witwatersrand.
 At the age of 23, she won the 1987 SASOL New Signatures Award and, in the following year, she became the youngest recipient of the prestigious Volkskas Atelier Award, resulting in a 10-month residency at the Cité International des Artes in Paris.

 Having created art, largely black and white drawings and prints commenting on South African society and politics for 40 years, Victor has exhibited her work all over the world and taken part in residencies in Poland, Vienna, USA and China.
 She has also held part-time lecturing roles at the University of Pretoria, Tshwane University of Technology, Open Window Academy, the University of the Witwatersrand, Rhodes University and the University of Johannesburg.